-In most cases, rental property is treated as marital property in a divorce in Maryland, making it subject to division by the court.
+In most cases, rental property is treated as marital property in a Maryland divorce, so it can be divided by the court.
 But there are some exceptions to this rule.

 Rental property may not be considered marital property if: